twelve-factor/twelve-factor/content/identity.md

 ### Use a workload identity to connect to backing services

-#### 1. Workload identity credentials used for a connection are narrowly scoped and short-lived.
+#### 1. Workload identity credentials are narrowly scoped and short-lived.

-A twelve-factor app connects to a [backing service](./backing-services.md) using credentials that are restricted to the minimal necessary scope for that connection and are short-lived to reduce the risk of misuse.
+A twelve-factor app connects to a [backing service](./backing-services.md) using credentials that are restricted to the minimal necessary scope for each connection or request and are short-lived to reduce the risk of misuse.

 ##### Examples

 - The platform issues a short-lived OIDC JWT or [SPIFFE](https://spiffe.io/) JWT-SVID already tied to the intended backing service.
+- The platform issues a transaction token that is valid only for a specific operation.
 - A [WIMSE](https://datatracker.ietf.org/doc/draft-ietf-wimse-s2s-protocol/)
   Workload Identity Token is issued for the service, and the service binds it to the connection via proof-of-possession.